 Get your notepad out, a pen handy and answer these three questions to get you on your way.

 It might seem an obvious question but let’s look at it closely to help you define exactly what you want to achieve.

-- Life doesn’t always go to plan and this year has demonstrated that in an extreme manner.
+- Life doesn’t always go to plan and the COVID-19 pandemic has demonstrated that in an extreme manner.
 Do you have a cash reserve to provide for your living expenses and lifestyle?
-A good rule of thumb is an amount equal to 6 months of your net household income.
+A good rule of thumb is an amount equal to six months of your net household income.
 If you are yet to reach this, you should continue saving.

 - Investments can have varying characteristics, for example a stable balance, income generation, the opportunity for growth.
 Your purpose will determine what you need from your investments.
 It is important to have a sound understanding of both your savings and investments, as things are not always what they appear on the surface.

 2. What is your investment timeframe?

 Right, so we have a purpose but when are we going to do something about it?

 - People generally refer to guaranteed cash money in the bank as savings.
 Investments on the other hand fluctuate in value.
 For this reason, even conservative investments like fixed interest, have a minimum suggested timeframe of 3 years.
 For high growth investments, maybe property or shares, the suggested timeframe increases to 5 – 7 years.
 These timeframes work on a reasonable probability that your investment will be higher after that time than when it commenced – however, even this is not likely during periods of significant market volatility.